21 Creating Good Charts

 21.1 Objectives

-• Evaluate existing charts and develop new versions that improve accessibility and readability
+• Evaluate existing charts for accessibility and readability

 A chart is good if it allows the user to draw useful conclusions that are supported by data.
 Obviously, this definition depends on the purpose of the chart - a simple EDA chart is going to have a different purpose than a chart showing e.g. the predicted path of a hurricane, which people will use to make decisions about whether or not to evacuate.